Frequently Asked Questions

 - Can I finalize my applications before my letters of recommendation are uploaded?

-- What if a judge I wish to apply to opts into OSCAR after the deadline?
+- What if a judge I wish to apply to opts into OSCAR after I have sent a paper application?

 - How do I upload my transcript onto OSCAR?

-- What can I do if I find a mistake in my application after I have finalized it?
+- What can I do if I find a mistake in my application after I have finalized my application?

 ABOUT YOUR APPLICATION MATERIALS